Cloud-Computing-Spring-2025/ride-sharing-analytics-spark-streaming-saiharsha27/README.md

 # Real-Time Ride-Sharing Analytics with Apache Spark

 ## Overview
-This project demonstrates real-time data processing and analytics for a ride-sharing platform using Apache Spark Structured Streaming.
+This Hands-on demonstrates real-time data processing and analytics for a ride-sharing platform using Apache Spark Structured Streaming.
 The workflow includes ingesting live ride data, performing aggregations, and analyzing trends over time, with results stored in CSV format.

 ## Tasks
-The project is divided into three main tasks:
+The Hands-on is divided into three main tasks:

 ### Task 1: Ingest and Parse Real-Time Ride Data
 - Ingest streaming data from a socket source (e.g., `localhost:9999`).